mobizt/FirebaseClient/README.md

 If the size of payload string in async reseut is large, to copy the char array buffer directly, use `aResult.payload().c_str()` instead.

 There is no JSON serialization/deserialization utilized or provided in this library.

+### Firebase and Google Services Classes

+- [RealtimeDatabase](examples/RealtimeDatabase/) is for Realtime database operation.

+- [Firestore::Databases](examples/FirestoreDatabase/Databases/) is for Cloud Firestore databases operation.

+- [Firestore::Documents](examples/FirestoreDatabase/Documents/) is for Cloud Firestore documents operation.

+- [Firestore::CollectionGroups::Indexes](examples/FirestoreDatabase/CollectionGroups/Indexes/) is for Cloud Firestore CollectionGroups's Indexes operation.

+- [Messaging](examples/Messaging/) is for Cloud Messaging operation.

+- [Storage](examples/Storage/) is for Firebase Storage operation.

+- [CloudStorage](examples/CloudStorage/) is for Google Cloud Storage operation.

+- [CloudFunctions](examples/CloudFunctions/) is for Google Cloud Functions operation.

 ## Realtime Database Usage